 12. Napoleon Bonaparte was not short.

-At 5’7”, he was actually slightly taller than the average Frenchman of his time.
-Some think that he was nicknamed “le Petit Caporal” (which translates to “The Little Corporal”) as a term of affection.
+At a towering 5’7”, he was actually taller than the average man of his time.
+His nickname, “le Petit Caporal,” (which translates to “The Little Corporal”) was probably a term of affection.

 13. The Earth doesn’t revolve around the Sun.
 It’s actually revolving around the solar system’s center of mass.

-The center of mass in the solar system, called the Barycenter, is often within the mass of the Sun, but not always.
-Sometimes larger planets can pull the Barycenter out of the mass of the Sun, which means the Earth (and everything else, including the Sun) is just orbiting around empty space.
+The center of mass in the solar system is called the Barycenter.
+Usually it’s contained within the mass of the sun, but not always.
+When it’s outside the mass of the sun, the Earth is just orbiting around empty space.